CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 the available pool which may negatively impact the experience.
 Disabling every heist will also cause the game to crash on heist generation, so uh... don't do that.

+Disabling heists has no effect during campaign runs.

 ## I'm playing but nothing is happening.
 Did you connect to a different multiworld while in a lobby?
 In this case the game will allow you to keep playing, but you won't be able to make any progress or receive any items.
 Always restart